Department of Linguistics

 Selected journal articles

-Kruger, H. & Van Rooy, B. 2016 (forthcoming).
-Constrained language: a multidimensional analysis of translated English and non-native indigenised varieties of English.
-English World-Wide.
+Kruger, H. & Van Rooy, B. 2016.
+Constrained language: A multidimensional analysis of translated English and non-native indigenised varieties of English.
+English World-Wide, 37(1): 26-57.

 Redelinghuys, K. & Kruger, H. 2015.
 Using the features of translated language to investigate translation expertise: a corpus-based study.
 International Journal of Corpus Linguistics, 20(3):293-325.